 Invariably the proposition (if there is one) is interwoven with the detail of the proposal to such an extent that it can’t be seen.

-Learning from the US election
+Learning from elections

 Watching election debates remind me how politicians tend to get elected on themes rather than detail and that there is a lesson here for all of us when promoting our own opportunities in proposals and presentations.